 Once the potential applicant has had an opportunity to find out about fostering and is keen to apply, they will be asked to complete an enquiry form over the phone or online.

-If the enquiry form is positive, an initial home visit will be arranged.
-Alternatively, we do not object for application forms being completed prior to the initial visit.
+If the enquiry form is positive an initial home visit will be arranged.